SUNET/python_x509_pkcs11/docs/README.md

 key_label is the key label in the PKCS11 device that will sign the response.

-responder_id is the Dict with the responders x509 Names.
+responder_id is the dict with the responders x509 Names.

 single_responses is the single responses for all certs in the OCSP request for this OCSP response.